Ecoe Advice Devon Logo

 Damp, mould and the respiratory burden

 In Devon, the impact of cold homes is particularly acute.
 Our county has a high proportion of older residents, a large rural population and some of the lowest average incomes in the South West.
-Many homes are off‑gas, poorly insulated or difficult to heat and long travel distances can make accessing healthcare more challenging.
+Many homes are off‑gas, hard to heat or poorly insulated, and long travel distances can make accessing healthcare more challenging.
 Coastal damp, older housing stock and pockets of deep rural poverty all contribute to higher rates of respiratory illness and winter vulnerability.
-For the people we support across Exeter, East Devon, Mid Devon, Teignbridge, and the South Hams, the home environment is often the single biggest factor shaping their health and stability.
-By working together across health, housing and community sectors, we can reduce avoidable illness, support safer discharge, and ensure that more Devon residents can live in warm, healthy, resilient homes.
+For the people we support across Exeter, East Devon, Mid Devon, Teignbridge and Torbay, the home environment is often the single biggest factor shaping their health and stability.
+By working together across health, housing and community sectors, we can reduce illness, support safer discharge and ensure that more Devon residents can live in warm, healthy, resilient homes.

 Our approach: tailored, long‑term solutions delivered in the home